RequestNetwork/requestNetwork/packages/requestNetworkSmartContracts/README.md

 No tutorial available yet.
 Feel free to suggest yours and we will refer to it.

 ### Testing
-`npm install -g ganache-cli`
+Install ganache globally if it isn't already installed `npm install -g ganache-cli`

 Launch a ganache-cli instance on a terminal: